zelunzhang-melb/Workshop-10/README.md

 that accompanies the player's demise!
 Remember to re-use existing game logic where possible.
 For example, there is already a player projectile prefab which could be copied to create the enemy projectile, and the corresponding `ProjectileController` component should also be reusable via tuning of the serialised fields.
-Health tracking functionality is also very much re-usable.

 #### 3. Simple animation: Rotate to aim